Basil Rathbone: Personal life

 Rathbone married actress Ethel Marion Foreman (1887–1976) in 1914.
-They had one son, Rodion Rathbone (1915–1996), who had a brief Hollywood career under the name John Rodion.
+They had one son.
 The couple divorced in 1926.
 In the same year, he married writer Ouida Bergère; their infant child died in 1928.
-In 1939, the couple adopted a daughter, Cynthia Rathbone (1939–1969).
+In 1939, the couple adopted a daughter.
 The American actor Jackson Rathbone is a distant relation.

 Rathbone bore a strong resemblance to his cousin, the actor Frank Benson.
 He was a first cousin once removed of the campaigning independent British MP Eleanor Rathbone.

 During Rathbone's Hollywood career Ouida Rathbone, who was also her husband's business manager, developed a reputation for hosting elaborate and expensive parties in their home, with many prominent and influential people on the guest lists.
 This trend inspired a joke in The Ghost Breakers (1940), a film in which Rathbone does not appear: during a tremendous thunderstorm in New York City Bob Hope observes that "Basil Rathbone must be throwing a party."
 Actress Mrs Patrick Campbell described Rathbone as "two profiles pasted together".
 As cited in the same autobiography, Mrs Campbell later referred to him as "a folded umbrella taking elocution lessons".

-Rathbone was a devout Anglican (or, in U.S. English, Episcopalian) and a member of the Episcopal Actors Guild.